Elasticsearch Cardinality Aggregation - Distinct Count with HyperLogLog++ - Syntax, Example, and Tips

 Frequently Asked Questions

-Q: How accurate is the Cardinality Aggregation?
+Q: How accurate is the cardinality aggregation?

-Q: Can I use Cardinality Aggregation on nested fields?
+Q: Does cardinality work on nested fields?

 Subscribe to the Pulse Newsletter